cwcf34/HackWeek/README.md

 WARNING!!!!!

 Do not try to use more than one word.
 It is called OneWord for a reason!
-(Two words do not work.)
+(Two words does not work.)